-At Pilot Lite we regard your privacy as important.
+At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 1. IMPORTANT INFORMATION AND WHO WE ARE